 To get the best value on the weed trimmer line, ensure you have ample length to last you a full season, whether choosing for a large spool or purchasing more than one spool at a once.

 It is critical to weigh the line’s price against the amount, as this might be a good sign of its quality.

-For example, if 300 feet of one brand’s line costs the same as 50 feet of another brand’s line, you may go through the larger spool much faster than, the smaller ones.
+For example, if 300 feet of one brand’s line costs the same as 50 feet of another, you may go through the larger spool much faster than the smaller ones.

 Trimmer string durability varies depending on its material, form, what you’re trimming, and friction with permanent surfaces like stone and concrete.
 The thicker the string, given the same shape and material, the slower it will wear down.

-Round string is the industry standard for maximum durability.
-It has a longer wear period because it combines more material with less surface area.
+The round string is the industry standard for maximum durability.
+It has a longer wear because it combines more material with less surface area.
 Round string constructed of reinforced nylon or non-nylon polymer, or string with a hardened core substance, will last longer than basic nylon.

 7. Resistance to welding